BDIFluky/shroobada_beta/docs/stacks/administration/authentik.md

 ## Compose File

 The compose file for authentik is located at [`authentik-compose.yml`](/services/authentik/authentik-compose.yml).
-It’s a modified version of [authentik's official compose file](https://docs.goauthentik.io/docs/install-config/install/docker-compose).

-This file is easily customizable through environment variables:
+It’s a modified version of [authentik's official compose file](https://docs.goauthentik.io/docs/install-config/install/docker-compose) and can be customized through various environment variables:

 - **shrooAuthName**: Specifies a container name for the server service and a prefix for the other services.
 For usage purpose, see the [Default Rule for Exposed Containers](default-rule-for-exposed-containers).
 - **shrooAuthDir**: Defines the absolute path where authentik’s files are stored locally.